-Make sure you understand the requirements of that licensing policy and the various methods to calculate the number of licenses required to comply with Remote Desktop Services licensing terms and conditions.
+Make sure you understand the requirements of the RD Licensing policy and the various methods to calculate the number of licenses you will require to comply with RDS licensing terms and conditions.

-Three building blocks come into play for remote desktop access in a Microsoft Remote Desktop Services environment:
+Three building blocks come into play with remote desktop access in a Microsoft RDS deployment.

-RD Session Host role.
-For Windows Server 2008 R2 and later versions, the server role for Remote Desktop Services is called an RD Session Host.
-For clients to have a remote server with which to establish a session, at least one Internet-accessible host on your network must support the RD Session Host services role.
+Remote Desktop Session Host (RDSH).
+For Windows Server 2008 R2 and later versions, the server role for RDS is called RDSH.
+For clients to have a remote server with which to establish a session, at least one internet-accessible host on the network must support the Remote Desktop Session Host server role.

 Licensing server.
-To use Remote Desktop Services, at least one license server must also be available on your network (usually as part of the domain or domain forest in which your remote users reside).
-It is possible for a single physical or virtual server to support both the RD Session Host and the RD Licensing role services (often called a licensing server) in smaller network environments.
+When it comes to RDS licensing, at least one RD Licensing server must also be available on your network -- usually as part of the domain or domain forest in which your remote users reside.
+It is possible for a single physical or virtual server to support both the RDSH and the RD Licensing role services -- usually called an RD Licensing server -- in smaller network deployments.

 Client Access Licenses.
-Each active remote session on a server that supports the RD Session Host services role requires a single RDS Client Access License (CAL).
+Each active remote session on a server that supports the RDSH services role requires a single RDS Client Access License (CAL).
 The Licensing role keeps track of CALs on a network and won't allow more active sessions at a given time than the total number of CALs under its control.

-Any Standard Windows Server 2008 R2, Windows Server 2012 or Windows Server 2012 R2 license (or better) includes the two server-side building blocks needed to set up and use RD Session Host and Licensing services.
+Any Windows Server 2008 R2, Windows Server 2012 or Windows Server 2012 R2 Standard license -- or better -- includes the two server-side building blocks you will need to set up and use RDSH and RD Licensing services.

 Calculating CAL needs

-You should calculate the maximum number of simultaneous remote sessions needed to determine how many CALs you must purchase for the Licensing server to manage.
+You should calculate the maximum number of simultaneous remote sessions you need to determine how many CALs you must purchase for the RD Licensing server to manage.
 CALs come in two forms:

-- RDS per-device CALs: associates a license with a specific device (nontransferable to other devices)
+- RDS per-device CALs, which associate a license with a specific device.
+They are nontransferable to other devices.

-- RDS per-user CALs: associates a license with a specific user account (nontransferable to other user accounts)
+- RDS per-user CALs, which associate a license with a specific user account.
+They are nontransferable to other user accounts.

-Choosing one type over another depends on whether users typically initiate remote sessions from the same device or not.
+Choosing one type of CAL over another depends on whether users typically initiate remote sessions from the same device or not.
 If they generally use the same device, then per device probably makes the most sense.
-On the other hand, if users log in remotely from two or more devices regularly, per user will keep costs down.
+On the other hand, if users log in remotely from two or more devices regularly, per user RDS licensing will keep costs down.

-Microsoft sells its RDS CALs singly or in 5 and 25 license packages, and it will negotiate some set number of CALs as part of overall volume licensing agreements.
-Prices for CALs vary from around $100 (purchased one at a time) down to $65 or so (for 25-pack CALs.
+Microsoft sells its RDS CALs on an individual basis or in license packages of five and 25.
+The company will negotiate some set number of CALs as part of overall volume licensing agreements.
+Prices for CALs vary from around $100 -- purchased one at a time or in small lots -- down to $80 or so for 25-pack CALs.
 If you have a Volume Licensing Program agreement, you will have to negotiate with Microsoft on a case-by-case basis.

 Tips for implementing RDS licensing

-This is a well-known gotcha that can be repaired by deleting a specific registry key.
-Once that key is deleted, remote clients can then use the Licensing server to access remote desktop sessions using available CALs.
+This is a well-known catch that you can repair by deleting a specific registry key.
+Once you delete that key, remote clients can then use the RD Licensing server to access remote desktop sessions using available CALs.

-You should also know that Remote Desktop Services supports deployment of a virtual desktop infrastructure.
-In this kind of scenario, every device that connects to a Remote Desktop Services VDI deployment needs either an RDS CAL, a Microsoft VDI Standard Suite license or a Microsoft VDI Premium Suite license.
-This means that the VDI Standard Suite license or a VDI Premium Suite license is an acceptable alternative to an RDS CAL in such circumstances, though VDI licenses are only valid for RDS access into a virtual desktop infrastructure.
+RDS supports VDI deployments.
+In a VDI deployment, every device that connects to RDS must have an RDS CAL, a Microsoft VDI Standard Suite license or a Microsoft VDI Premium Suite license.
+This means that a VDI Standard Suite license or a VDI Premium Suite license is an acceptable alternative to an RDS CAL in such circumstances, though VDI licenses are only valid for RDS access through VDI.